vsekhar/fabula/docs/protocol.md

 Host: BankB.com
 ```

-At this point, the client has transactionally inquired as to their balance at BankA, and enqueued a transfer of 10 dollars from their account at Bank A to their account at Bank B.
+At this point, the client has atomically inquired as to their balance at BankA, and enqueued a transfer of 10 dollars from their account at Bank A to their account at Bank B.

 ## Commitment